-- (formerly known as the Garment District) - the largest concentration of fashion-related businesses in the Western United States.
+Fashion District Website - (formerly known as the Garment District) - the largest concentration of fashion-related businesses in the Western United States.
 The Fashion District occupies a huge area in the eastern section of downtown Los Angeles.
-On their website, you can view a map that lets you know what type of clothing (Men's Wear, Women's Wear, Accessories, etc) can be found in each section of the District.
+On the Fashion District website, you can view a map that lets you know what type of clothing (Men's Wear, Women's Wear, Accessories, etc) can be found in each section of the District.
 Many stores post signs to indicate that they sell Wholesale only, although you can find some shops that will sell to retail consumers.
 Many stores accept cash only.

-- Santee Alley - a gathering place for countless vendors selling clothes and other merchandise.
+Santee Alley - a gathering place for countless vendors selling clothes and other merchandise.
 The alley is between Santee Street and Maple Street, starting at Olympic Boulevard.
 Santee Street is one block east of Los Angeles Street.
-(Beware: there are disreputable merchants selling counterfeit goods in the Alley, along with undercover police, looking for them.)

-- 9th Street and Los Angeles Street - there are four major garment buildings at the intersection of 9th and Los Angeles Streets.
-Most stores are only open to retail vendors who buy in bulk, except during "Sample Sales," which are open to the public and usually held the last Friday of the month from 9AM to 3AM:
+- there are four major garment buildings at the intersection of 9th and Los Angeles Streets.
+Most stores are only open to retail vendors who buy in bulk, except during "Sample Sales."

 - California Market Center - (California Mart) A wholesale fashion industry showroom facility open to the trade only (registration required).
 California Mart contains more than 1,000 showrooms in three 13-story buildings (interconnected on every floor).

 - The Gerry Building - Over 70 retailers including Calvin Klein, Baby Phat and others.

 - The New Mart - Open to wholesalers only (appointment required), except during Sample Sales (last Friday of every month, and every Friday in December).
 On the website you will find a list of retailers who participate in Sample Sales.